MicrosoftDocs/learn/learn-pr/azure/configure-security-policies-to-manage-data/includes/2-configure-data-classification.md

 ## Data discovery

-Data discovery and classification (currently in preview) provides advanced capabilities built into Azure SQL Database for discovering, classifying, labeling and protecting sensitive data (such as business, personal data (PII), and financial information) in your databases.
+Data discovery and classification (currently in preview) provides advanced capabilities built into Azure SQL Database for discovering, classifying, labeling and protecting sensitive data (such as business, personal data (customer content), and financial information) in your databases.
 Finding and classifying this data can play a pivotal role in your organizational information protection stature.
 It can serve as infrastructure for:

 * Helping meet data privacy standards and regulatory compliance requirements
 * Addressing various security scenarios such as monitoring, auditing, and alerting on anomalous access to sensitive data